-Somehow, in the annals of time gone by, when the notion of business building was in its design phase, a rule was decreed that for every ‘yes’ a business leader got in their quest to build their dream, they would be discouraged by an unequal and simply crushing number of ‘no’s’.
+Somehow, in the annals of time gone by, when the notion of business building was in its infancy, a rule was decreed that for every ‘yes’ a business leader got in their quest to build their dream, they would be discouraged by a simply crushing number of ‘no’s’.

 And it was so that negativity became the foundation of this career path for all eternity, rendering the journey of the entrepreneur, fraught with the merciless onslaught of rejection and rebuff.
 Sound familiar?